ayeks/ansible-pi_grafana-influxdb-python/README.md

 # Provision Grafana, InfluxDB and Python Scripts to multiple RaspberryPIs with Ansible

 This repository is an fork of [ansible-pi](https://github.com/motdotla/ansible-pi), which is a nice starting point for Ansible automation.
-I use it for automating my sensor setup which consists of 2 RaspberryPI Zero W with a BME680 environmental sensor and one RaspberryPI 3 as webserver.
+I use it for automating my sensor setup which consists of 2 RaspberryPI Zero W with a BME680 environmental sensor running [bme680_to_influxdb](https://github.com/ayeks/bme680_to_influxdb) and one RaspberryPI 3 as webserver for InfluxDB and Grafana.
 Feel free to have a look at my [blogpost](https://ayeks.de/2018/05/bme680-influxdb-grafana/) for more information on that.

 **Whats included in this repository?**

 * 3 playbooks to provision multiple RaspberryPIs
 * apt update & upgrade & reboot your PIs
 * start the Grafana service
-* make a python script starting on boot and write an .ini file
+* git clone a python script, execute it on boot and write an .ini file

 **What will be provided in this repository soon?**

 * install InfluxDB and Grafana using one command
-* download a python script

 ## Usage